 - Use Full Strokes: Begin with the plunger at the farthest end of the compression chamber.
 The gasket needs to be started just into the chamber.
 The purpose is to allow a larger air volume to be compressed.
 This results in greater temperatures and improved ignition.

 - Compress Fast: The plunger should be hit forcefully and quickly to enable it to compress all the air inside the chamber into an extremely small area and in a short time.

-- Is it Humid?: Humidity makes ignition to be more difficult.
-This is because each attempt at compression will heat and dry the tinder, and several attempts may be required to spark an ember.
+- Is it Humid?: Humidity makes it harder to light a fire because each attempt at compression heats and drys up the tinder.
+As a result, and several attempts may be required to spark an ember and start the fire.

 - Tinder: Make use of good tinder, like char cloth.
-This is even more important when you are learning how to use the fire piston.
+This is even more important when you are learning how to use this tool.